1. Key Characteristics

 MEDIUM: Boerboels are average shedders but don’t require lots of grooming.
 An occasional brushing and bath is sufficient to maintain the coat.

-These Boerboels are very protective over their bunny buddy:
+These Boerboels are protective of their bunny buddy:

 5. Where to Adopt One?